ixy-languages/ixy.ml/doc/memory.md

 After receiving a packet the NIC updates the rx descriptor to notify the driver.
 It uses the write-back format.
-The relevant bit for the driver is the LSB of the second word, the Descriptor Done (DD) bit.
+The relevant bit for the driver is the LSB of the second word, the Descriptor Done (`DD`) bit.
 Once this bit is set the driver has written a packet to the buffer.
-Additionally ixy and ixy.ml check if the End Of Packet (EOP) bit is set.
+Additionally ixy and ixy.ml check if the End Of Packet (`EOP`) bit is set.
-If this bit is not set the NIC had to split the packet up into multiple buffers which is currently not support by the driver.

 Bits 32 through 47 of the second word of the write-back format indicate the received packet's length in bytes.